Zilliqa/scilla-docs/docs/source/scilla-in-depth.rst

    vname_2 : vtype_2,
     ...  )

-Each declaration consists of a variable name (an identifier) and followed by its type, separated by ``:``.
-Multiple variable declarations are separated by ``,``.
-The initialization values for variables are to be specified when the contract is deployed.
+Each declaration consists of a parameter name (an identifier) and followed by its type, separated by ``:``.
+Multiple parameter declarations are separated by ``,``.
+The initialization values for parameters are to be specified when the contract is deployed.

 .. note::

-   In addition to the explicitly declared immutable fields, a Scilla contract has an implicitly declared immutable contract parameter ``_this_address`` of type ``ByStr20``, which is initialised to the address of the contract when the contract is deployed.
+   In addition to the explicitly declared immutable parameters, a Scilla contract has an implicitly declared immutable contract parameter ``_this_address`` of type ``ByStr20``, which is initialised to the address of the contract when the contract is deployed.
 This parameter can be